 - Monthly meeting with DFES and stakeholders managers to discuss operational issues

-- Membership of subject matter groups, PPE, equipment, communications and vehicles.
+- Membership of subject matter groups, PPE, equipment, training, communications and vehicles.

 - Co-partnering with DFES to organise the annual SES conference and awards night